Singularity resolution from polymer quantum matter: s:10 Classical theory

 where again $\{\phi,P_{\phi}\}=1$.
 The reduced Hamiltonian takes the form

 Finally, the consistency condition

 uniquely determines the lapse function

 We emphasize that the time-gauge $G$ becomes $T-\sig(\eta)V_{\txt{C}}a^3/L ^2$ under an $\eta$-transformation.
 This means that the orientation of $a$ relative to $T$ changes if $\eta\in\mbb{R}^-$.
-Replacing $T$ by $-T$ has no impact on the space of solutions to the Wheeler-DeWitt equation resulting from \eref{e:72}, and thus amounts to a ``time-reversal'' operation \cite{catren:06}.
-However, the \tit{reduced} classical and quantum formalism based on \eref{e:73} and derived here is the result of singling out one of $\pm T$, and is therefore no longer time-reversal invariant.
+Replacing $T$ by $-T$ has no impact on the space of solutions to the Wheeler-DeWitt equation resulting from \eref{e:1004} and amounts to a ``time-reversal'' operation \cite{catren:06}.
+However, the \tit{reduced} classical formalism derived here is the result of singling out one of $\pm T$ [see \eref{e:73}] so that it is not time-reversal invariant.
 If \eref{e:73} defines a future-directed clock, the past orientation would be given by the gauge constraint $G=T+V_{\txt{C}}a^3/L ^2$.
-These considerations are relevant in the construction of the initial state for the quantum evolution (see Subsec.\;\ref{s:1000}).
+These considerations are relevant in the construction of the initial state for the quantum evolution [see \eref{e:4141} and the paragraph containing this equation].

-The canonical formalism we constructed here has the deficiency of explicitly depending on the infra-red regulator $\mca{V}$ since, according to \eref{e:73}, the clock variable $T$ scales like $\zeta^3$.
-This would make the removal of the infra-red regulator $\mca{V}$ from the resulting quantum theory a rather tedious task.
-As the initial step in addressing this problem we replace $T$ by the dimensionless variable $t\equi T/|T^{\hts}|$, where $T^{\hts}\in\mbb{R}^{\pm}$ is some fixed but otherwise arbitrary reference value.
-Furthermore, since $P_{\phi}$ also scales like $\zeta^3$, we analogously define $p_{\phi}\equi P_{\phi}/|P_{\phi}^{\hts}|$ with $P_{\phi}^{\hts}\in\mbb{R}^{\pm}$ being a fixed reference value for $P_{\phi}$.
-Technically, the replacement of $T$ by $t$ can be brought about by a simple change of the integration variable in \eref{e:70}, whereas the replacement of $P_{\phi}$ by $p_{\phi}$ is realized by an ``extended canonical'' or ``scale transformation'' \cite{goldstein:01}.
+The reduced canonical formalism we constructed just now has the deficiency of explicitly depending on the infrared regulator $\mca{V}$ since, according to \eref{e:73}, the clock variable $T$ scales like $\zeta^3$.
+This would make the removal of the infrared regulator $\mca{V}$ from the resulting quantum theory a rather tedious task.
+As the initial step in addressing this problem we replace $T$ by the dimensionless variable $t\equi T/|T^{\dms}|$, where $T^{\dms}\in\mbb{R}^{\pm}$ is some fixed but otherwise arbitrary reference value.
+Furthermore, since $P_{\phi}$ also scales like $\zeta^3$, we analogously define $p_{\phi}\equi P_{\phi}/|P_{\phi}^{\dms}|$ with $P_{\phi}^{\dms}\in\mbb{R}^{\pm}$ being a fixed reference value for $P_{\phi}$.
+Technically, the replacement of $T$ by $t$ can be brought about by a change of the integration variable in \eref{e:72}, whereas the replacement of $P_{\phi}$ by $p_{\phi}$ is realized by an ``extended canonical'' or ``scale transformation'' \cite{goldstein:01}.
 Altogether, this procedure yields the canonical action

-where $\phi'\equi d\phi/(dt)$, $\{\phi,p_{\phi}\}=1/L $, and
+where $\phi'\equi d\phi/dt$, $\{\phi,p_{\phi}\}=1/L $, and

 is the Hamiltonian related to $H_{\txt{R}}$ by a \tit{scaling}.
 We stress that $t$ and $p_{\phi}$ are dimensionless variables.